 - Make a goal for journaling: write down what you want to achieve by the end of your journal session.
 Do that every day and see how much clearer things seem when you’re done.

-- Make the journal your own – decorate it, be creative with the cover.
+- Make the journal your own – decorate it, and be creative with the cover.

 - Choose a pen or pencil that you enjoy writing with and use it every time.